JADES-ODz10

 image

-Fig. 1 JWST NIRCam and MIRI/F770W images of JADES-GS-z14-1.
-The MIRI/F770W image has 70 hours of total exposure, the deepest observation for any high-redshift galaxy.
+Fig. 1 JWST NIRcam and MIRI/F770W images of JADES-GS-z14-1.
+The MIRI/F770W image have 70 hours of total exposure, the deepest observation for any high-redshift galaxies.
 The NIRCam images have 16 bands with exposure time > 6 hours in each band.
 JADES-GS-z14-1 is extremely compact and not resolved in all bands.
 The MIRI/F770W observation reveals a rest-frame optical flux density of 7.9 ± 2.6 nJy (29.2 mag).

 spectrum